1907 Tiflis bank robbery: Preparation

+By 1906, Georgia had already experienced major expropriations conducted by local political forces not affiliated with the Bolsheviks.
+In 1906, the Georgian Socialist-Federalist Revolutionary Party, under the leadership of Leo Kereselidze and several of his associates, succeeded in robbing the state treasury in Dusheti, just outside of Tbilisi.
+They took 315,000 rubles, which was then distributed between the party's militant and moderate wings to finance their activities.

 Before the 5th Congress met, high-ranking Bolsheviks held a meeting in Berlin in April 1907 to discuss staging a robbery to obtain funds to purchase arms.
 Attendees included Lenin, Stalin, Krasin, Bogdanov and Litvinov.
 The group decided that Stalin, then known by his earlier nom de guerre Koba, and the Armenian Ter-Petrosian, known as Kamo, should organize a bank robbery in the city of Tiflis.

 The 29-year-old Stalin was living in Tiflis with his wife Ekaterina and newborn son Yakov.
 Stalin was experienced at organizing robberies and kidnappings, and these exploits had helped him gain a reputation as the centre's principal financier.
 Kamo, four years younger than Stalin, had a reputation for ruthlessness; later in his life he cut a man's heart from his chest.
 At the time of the conspiracy, Kamo ran a criminal organization called "the Outfit".
 Stalin said that Kamo was "a master of disguise", and Lenin called Kamo his "Caucasian bandit".
 Stalin and Kamo had grown up together, and Stalin had converted Kamo to Marxism.